vippsas/vipps-partner-api/vipps-partner-api.md

 ![Submit a product order for a merchant](images/sequence-diagram-prefill.png)

-Here is a sample request, but as this API is new: Always refer to the API specification for the details.
+Here is a sample request:

 ```
 {